akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 ### Commit with meta-data

-The `Consumer.commitWithMetadataSource` allows you to add metadata to the committed offset based on the last consumed record.
+The @apidoc[Consumer.commitWithMetadataSource](Consumer$) allows you to add metadata to the committed offset based on the last consumed record.

 Note that the first offset provided to the consumer during a partition assignment will not contain metadata.
 This offset can get committed due to a periodic commit refresh (`akka.kafka.consumer.commit-refresh-interval` configuration parameters) and the commit will not contain metadata.